sandstreamdev/std/array/unique.md

 # unique

-Returns only unique elements of the given array.
+Returns unique elements of the given array.

 ## Type signature